larkintuckerllc/react-redux-training/README.md

 in-class React / Redux training course; switch to the *master* branch to start the series.

-In this lesson, we will wrap up Redux and provide next steps.
+In this lesson, we will wrap up the introduction to Redux.

 **Assignment:** Create a new React project following these steps: